am0nt31r0/Linux-Keylogger/README.md

 # Description

 Python script that uses logs every key pressed down.
-This scripts tries to simplify visualy the logged keys.
+This script tries to visualy simplify the logged keys.

 To stop the keylogger run on bash: "kill $(pgrep -f keylogger)"